choycoy/choycoy.github.io/_posts/2022-12-03-how-to-create-a-github-blog-with-jekyll.markdown

   - bundler
 ---

-💡 This posts introduces how to create github pages, host it on web and apply Jeykll theme to the website.
+💡 This post introduces how to create github pages, host it on web and apply Jeykll theme to the website.
 {: .notice--warning}

 ### 1. Sign in Github: [https://github.com](https://github.com)